Congress will have to 'start impeachment' process after Cohen filings, former Nixon counsel says

 In August, Cohen pleaded guilty to violating campaign finance law in making the arranged payments.
 He also pleaded guilty to other crimes including making a false statement to a bank and later to lying to Congress about a Trump-branded real estate project in Moscow.

-Cohen, citing the fact he has cooperated with investigators, had requested a sentence of no prison time.
+Cohen, citing the fact he has co-operated with investigators, had requested a sentence of no prison time.
 However, in the nearly 40-page memo, New York prosecutors recommended Cohen receive a "substantial" sentence, possibly 3 1/2 years.

 White House spokeswoman Sarah Sanders said Friday that the Cohen filings "tell us nothing of value that wasn't already known."